mwarning/KadNode/openwrt/README.md

-To inlcude KadNode into your LEDE image or to create an .ipk package (equivalent to Debians .deb files), you have to build an LEDE image.
+To inlcude KadNode into your OpenWrtLEDE image or to create an .ipk package (equivalent to Debians .deb files), you have to build an LEDE image.
 These steps were tested using LEDE-17.01:

 For building LEDE on Debian, you need to install these packages: